Skip to main content

 Care Guide

-Plant topsets or basal divisions 1 inch (2.5 cm) deep and 6–8 inches (15–20 cm) apart in spring or autumn in full sun in fertile, well-drained soil with a pH of 6.0–7.0.
-Water regularly during the first growing season; once established, the deep root system tolerates moderate drought.
-Feed with compost or a balanced fertiliser in early spring.
-The plant is essentially self-maintaining — topsets that root will establish new plants without intervention.
-To contain spread, harvest topsets before they root.
-Divide congested clumps every 3–4 years to maintain vigour.
-Hardy to USDA zone 3 without protection.
+Plant topsets or basal divisions 1 inch (2.5 cm) deep and 6–8 inches (15–20 cm) apart in spring or autumn in full sun in fertile well-drained soil at pH 6.0–7.0.
+Water regularly during the first growing season for root establishment; once established, the deep root system tolerates moderate drought.
+Feed with compost or a balanced fertilizer in early spring at the start of new growth.
+The species runs essentially self-maintaining — topsets that root will establish new plants without human intervention.
+To contain spread, harvest topsets before they root and bend the stalk to the ground.
+Divide congested clumps every 3–4 years to maintain vigor and to prevent the central crown from dying out as the colony ages.
+Hardy to USDA zone 3 without winter protection; foliage dies back to the basal bulb in autumn and resprouts from the bulb in early spring.
+Unlike annual onions, A. proliferum does not require lifting and replanting each year — a single planting yields scallions and topsets indefinitely.

 Pruning

-Remove dead stalks at the base in late autumn after topsets have been harvested or have rooted.
-Cut back any damaged or yellowing foliage at any time.
-No other pruning required.
-In spring, remove any weak or overcrowded shoots to maintain adequate spacing.
+Remove dead stalks at the base in late autumn after topsets have been harvested or have rooted into the soil.
+Cut back any damaged or yellowing foliage at any time across the growing season.
+No other pruning is required.
+In spring, remove weak or overcrowded shoots from divided clumps to maintain adequate spacing for the remaining plants.

 Maintenance Level